primods/NN_Hepatitis/README.md

 # NN_Hepatitis
-Hepatic disease prediction using an Artificial Neural Network (ANN)
+Hepatic disease prediction using an Artificial Neural Network (ANN) with Keras